-The student has the right to cancel the enrollment agreement and obtain a refund of charges paid through attendance at the first class session, or the seventh day after enrollment, whichever is later but not including the registration fee of \$195.00, book fee \$50, uniform fee \$30 for the Nursing Assistant Program; \$100 registration fee, \$50 book fee for the Home Health Aide Program; \$195 registration fee, book fee \$250, Tools \$50 for the Sterile Processing Technician Program.
+The student has the right to cancel the enrollment agreement and obtain a refund of charges paid through attendance at the first class session, or the seventh day after enrollment, whichever is later.
+The book fee \$50, uniform fee \$30 for the Nursing Assistant Program, \$50 book fee for the Home Health Aide Program, book fee \$250, Tools \$50 for the Sterile Processing Technician Program are non-refundable after the cancellation period.
 If the student drops or withdraws from the program after the period stated previously, the student may receive a pro rata refund for the unused portion of the tuition if the student has completed 60% or less of the course less the registration fee, cost of book(s) and uniform.